 If you are going up, make sure you know how to get around in the mountains.
 Mainly if there’s snow, the navigation can be tricky.
 Up the ridge, Google maps will be of no help.
 Also, bringing extra layers and food is a good idea.

 It is good to have respect to the mountains, but don’t be scared.
 The nearest mountain, named like the national park, is accessible by a straightforward, maintained trail, and I’ll highly recommend it.
-There are plenty of views to admire.
+There are plenty of outlooks to admire.

-If you feel all right, you can continue from the summit further south-west, and follow the ridge to return down by a different path.
+Descending by the same way is the quickest, but if you feel all right, you can continue from the summit further south-west, and follow the ridge to return down by a different path.
 This option fully reveals the rugged mountains the Highlands are known for, and is very exciting.

-Back at the resort, you can take a bus back to the town.
+..And back at the resort, you can take a bus back to the town.

 It is as colorful as the pictures show.
 The Gaelic names of the mountain range, Cairngorms and Am Monadh Ruadh, translate into English as something like “blue and red mountains.”
 Well, they live up to that description.